dan-fritchman/Thesis/content.md

 m.i2(c=m.i1.a)
 ```

+### How `Module` Works

+FIXME: write

+- They look like classes, but arent
+- Inner data model/ structure/ namespace
+- add / get API
+- accessors to signals etc
+- name accessors to named attributes

 ### Generators

 Hdl21 `Modules` are "plain old data".
 They require no runtime or execution environment.
 They can be (and are!) fully represented in markup languages such as ProtoBuf, JSON, and YAML.
 The power of embedding `Modules` in a general-purpose programming language lies in allowing code to create and manipulate them.
 Hdl21's `Generators` are functions which produce `Modules`, and have a number of built-in features to aid embedding in a hierarchical hardware tree.